Autumn-Begonia-Demo/ABDemo/README.md

 Deleting a branch: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#deleting-a-branch

 If you are using Github.com, this should be intuitive.
+You can look to the "view all branches" to interact and delete branches.
 ![image](https://user-images.githubusercontent.com/77932983/144911956-45726cea-661a-4f9c-904f-facbf0a2dbef.png)

 ***